pynufft/pynufft/doc/source/installation/init.rst

 A single 2D problem of 256 × 256 matrix can be computed on a system with 8GB memory.

-For 3D NUFFT, it is not uncommon that a single NUFFT_cpu object can use more than 200GB memory.
+For 3D NUFFT, it is not uncommon for a single NUFFT_cpu object to consume more than 200GB memory.

 **GPU**

 Each PyNUFFT instance is initiated on a single GPU.
 An instance cannot be distributed across multiple GPUs.
-(PyNUFFT is not using cuFFT.)
+(PyNUFFT does not use cuFFT.)

-However, multiple NUFFT_hsa instances may be initiated on a single GPU or multiple GPUs, but the performance may be impacted (limited by the memory, PCI-E bus or GPU cores).
+However, multiple NUFFT_hsa instances may be initiated both on a single GPU and on multiple GPUs, but the performance may be impacted (limited by the memory, PCI-E bus or GPU cores).

 To use GPU, a recent NVIDIA's GPU (after Maxwell, Pascal) with the recent drivers should be working properly.

-The newest nvidia-driver versions of 415.18 is recommended.
+The newest nvidia-driver versions of 415.18 or later is recommended.
-Earlier versions may be working but please be informed that Nvidia may discontinue the support for outdated drivers.
+Earlier versions may work but please be informed that Nvidia may discontinue support for outdated drivers.

 A general rule is that the memory on the GPU has to be sufficient for computing the NUFFT problem.
-Successful storeis include NVIDIA Geforce GTX 965m, NVIDIA Titan V100 (Amazon Web Services), NVIDIA Geforce GTX 1060 6GB, NVIDIA Titan X Pascal, NVIDIA Quadro P6000, NVIDIA Quadro GP100.
+Successful stories include NVIDIA Geforce GTX 965m/GTX 1070 maxQ/1060 6GB,
+NVIDIA Titan V100 (Amazon Web Services),
+NVIDIA Titan X Pascal,
+and NVIDIA Quadro P6000.

 **Operating System**